 The need for separate consideration of participants after the age of 65 is made more urgent by the developing campaign about inequities for people aged 65 and over with a disability depending on whether the disability was acquired after age 65 (not eligible for the NDIS) relative to those who are NDIS participants.

+Mix of participants

+It was shown above that average payments for non-SIL recent entrants is 17% lower than for all participants, after controlling for age, disability type and level of function.

+The Interim Report (P31) suggested that the level of function for participants tended to fall as their time as participants increased:

+…for participants who had entered the Scheme prior to 31 March 2017, over time the proportion

+with a high level of function has decreased, and the proportion of participants with medium

+and low function has increased.
+This trend most likely reflects inconsistent information, and is a driver of increasing costs (as lower function drives higher support packages).
+This trend is also consistent for participants who entered in later years (post 2017).

+However, there is no commentary on whether the level of function for new entrants is increasing or decreasing over time.
+It might be expected to be increasing if support needs payments (which are falling for new entrants) are a reflection of level of function (as reported above).
+This would be consistent with people with low function having sought NDIS supports as soon as possible after the NDIS became available to them (such a person may have been already receiving disability supports before the introduction of the NDIS, and could rapidly transfer to the NDIS).

-he ’mix’ of participants is discussed later in the Report, under the Inflation heading.
+The ’mix’ of participants is discussed later in the Report, under the Inflation heading.
 At P65, the following is included:

 Observed increases in average payment per participant (at an aggregate level) are also influenced by ongoing changes in the mix of participants.
 Specifically, new entrants to the scheme have lower impacts on functional capacity than existing participants.
 Taken in isolation this change will lead to a reduction in average payment per participant.

+Table 4 shows the projected change in mix shown in Table 30 of the Report.

+Table 4: Change in participant mix